serpent-os/onboarding/README.md

     sudo machinectl poweroff sosroot

-### Local moss collection support
+### Local moss repo support

-Moss and Boulder now support profiles that include multiple moss collections with priorities (higher priority overrides lower priority).
+Moss and Boulder now support profiles that include multiple moss repos with priorities (higher priority overrides lower priority).
 Things are still a bit rough around the edges, but the following instructions should get you going with packaging in a local collection and using the .stones you put there as dependencies for subsequent builds:

-    # create /var/cache/boulder/collections/local-x86_64
+    # create /var/cache/boulder/repos/local-x86_64
-    sudo mkdir -pv /var/cache/boulder/collections/local-x86_64
+    sudo mkdir -pv /var/cache/boulder/repos/local-x86_64
     # ensure your user has write access to the local moss .stone collection
-    sudo chown -Rc ${USER}:${USER} /var/cache/boulder/collections/local-x86_64
+    sudo chown -Rc ${USER}:${USER} /var/cache/boulder/repos/local-x86_64
-    # dowload/prepare a collection of stones there (can be empty initially),
+    # dowload/prepare a set of stones there (can be empty initially),
     # then create a moss stone.index file
-    moss -D sosroot/ idx /var/cache/boulder/collections/local-x86_64/
+    moss -D sosroot/ idx /var/cache/boulder/repos/local-x86_64/
     # add the new collection to the list of known collections to moss (highest priority so far)
-    moss -D sosroot/ ar local file:///var/cache/boulder/collections/local-x86_64/stone.index -p10
+    moss -D sosroot/ ar local file:///var/cache/boulder/repos/local-x86_64/stone.index -p10
     # Ask moss to list the available .stones (including now the ones in the local colleciton)
     moss -D sosroot/ la
     # newest boulder ships with a profile configuration that enables using the
     # local collection for dependencies, so no need to add it before building
     sudo boulder build stone.yml -p local-x86_64

-**NB**: Currently, whenever a new .stone is added to a local collection, the local collection index needs to be updated with `moss idx (...)` and `moss ur (...)`.
+**NB**: Currently, whenever a new .stone is added to a local repo, the local repo index needs to be updated with `moss index (...)`.

 ## Support